Abviol/alcolator-app/README.md

 ## Description

 Love attending parties, but always overdo it with alcohol?
-The calculator will help you to calculate the amount of alcohol you should/can consume!
+The calculator will help you calculate how much alcohol you should/can consume!
 Just give answers to all the questions on the main page and enjoy a party.

-To give as precise result as possible it conseders a lot of factors like your alcohol tolerance or whether you smoke (described in more detail bellow). **Attention!** The results may vary from the real values due to special configurations of organisms.
+To give as precise result as possible it considers a lot of factors like your alcohol tolerance or whether you smoke (described in more detail below). **Attention!** The results may vary from the real values due to special configurations of organisms.

-I used React and SCSS in order to enhance my proficiency in these technologies.
+I used React and SCSS to enhance my proficiency in these technologies.
 Why React *TypeScript*?
-Well, because for me it's much more comfortable to use TS with its types, interfaces and other features instead of JS.
+Well, because it's for me it's much more comfortable to use TS with its types, interfaces, and other features instead of JS.

-Fortunately, no problems were faced, though I had to conduct research in order to find formulas and the affect of different factors on alcohol absorption.
+Fortunately, no problems were faced, though I had to conduct research to find formulas and the effect of different factors on alcohol absorption.

 ## Navigation